 Review the American Foundation for the Blind’s social media accessibility guidelines for tips on making sure your social media posts are accessible to all!
 The social media post examples provided below are all created in Canva to make it easy for chapters and groups to edit and customize the posts.
 Please reach out to firstname.lastname@example.org with any questions.

-#DoGoodSisterhood #ServiceForSight #DeltaGammaFoundation #LoveYourEyes #WSD2022 #WorldSightDay #WhiteCaneDay
+#DoGoodSisterhood #ServiceForSight #DeltaGammaFoundation #LoveYourEyes #WSD2023 #WorldSightDay #WhiteCaneDay

-In coordination with World Sight Day and White Cane Day, the Delta Gamma Foundation celebrates October 9-15, 2022 as World Sight Awareness week.
-Join us this week as we highlight our philanthropy, Service for Sight, raise awareness around sight preservation and share ways you can advocate for the blind and visually impaired community.
+In coordination with World Sight Day and White Cane Day, the Delta Gamma Foundation celebrates October 9-15, 2023 as World Sight Awareness week.
+Join us this week as we highlight our philanthropy, Service for Sight, raise awareness around sight preservation and share ways you can advocate for people living with blindness or low vision.

 Guide dogs are a vital tool for many people in the blind and visually impaired community.
 Working with a guide dog can provide confidence and independence for people who would otherwise rely on others to live their daily lives. 🦮

 This World Sight Day, find out what you need to do to prevent sight loss, and to protect, preserve and prioritize vision. #LoveYourEyes is all about being aware of your own eye health and if you are able to, get a sight test or recommend others do the same.

-For people who are blind, the white cane is an essential tool that gives the ability to achieve a full and independent life.
+For people who are living with blindness, the white cane is an essential tool that gives the ability to achieve a full and independent life.
 It allows people to move freely and safely from place to place — whether it’s at work, at school, or around our neighborhoods.
 White Cane Awareness Day is a way to emphasize the critical role that the tool plays.
 When you see someone using a white cane, remember that the cane is their tool to navigate the environment safely and independently.
 There’s no need to shout warnings or try to physically steer them.
 If they need any help or direction, they will ask!
 If you are driving or cycling and see someone using a white cane, you must follow the law and stop to give that person the right of way.